TheMightyAmondee/Shoplifter/README.md

 Harvey's Clinic | Harvey, Maru | None | 1 | 3
 Saloon | Gus, Emily | Recipes | 2 | 1
 Blacksmith | Clint | None | 3 | 10

+## Compatibilty ##

+Fully compatible with multiplayer, shoplifting data is seperate for each player.
+Should work fine with a controller, just make sure you're under the counter.

+Compatibile with shop tile framework in that altered stock will be considered when stock is generated for each shop.
+However, new shops added by the mod can't be shoplifted since even added vanilla shops are regarded as custom shops.

 ## Versions ##
 1.0.0 - Initial release